 System Load is Too High

 Search – Avg.
-Response Time/Request alerts can result when the system is under heavy stress, as shown by elevated CPU and System Load graphs in Pulse.
+Response Time/Request alerts can result when the system is under heavy stress, as shown by elevated CPU and System Load graphs.
 Check the System Load/CPU graphs to evaluate the load.
 Also, check the Service Graph to see if there is a spike.

 This is often associated with a heavy episode of indexing.
 If the alerts are associated with indexing events, consider throttling back the flow of /update messages.